 Recently, author Deena Adams asked me to help with some characters in her novel who were injured in a fire and suffered severe burns.
 The situation was a younger man had run into a burning building to find an older fellow in his 50’s.
 The young man had very mild asthma.
 The older man was dying from lung cancer.
 He …

-Writing about Heatstroke
+How to Write about Heatstroke

-Writing about Hypothermia
+How to Write about Hypothermia

+Updated 8/20/25 Do you know how to write about Hypothermia?
 Have you, as an author, committed “novel malpractice”?
 Can you write authentically about medical issues?
 Most writers without a medical background struggle with that.
 Writers, television shows, and movies often get it wrong.
-If the writing and story are good, readers may overlook mistakes, but I want to help you improve your skillsets.
-Over the last two decades, as a …
+If the writing and story are good, readers may overlook mistakes, but I want to help you …